thezw27/Robotics_Middleware_Trial_Python_Turtle/RR/Trial_instruction.md

 ,where `localhost` means the service is running on this local machine.
 ```
-cam=RRN.ConnectService(url)
+cam_sub=RRN.SubscribeService(url)
+cam_obj=cam_sub.GetDefaultClientWait(5)
 ```
-`cam` is the object returned by `ConnectService`, and it should contain the member defined in the service definition, which is the `image` property.
+`cam_sub` is the subscription object of Robot Raconteur, subscribing to the given url. `cam_obj` is the object returned from the service side, and it should contain the member defined in the service definition, which is the `image` property.
 And the image is accessed and converted to openCV object by
 ```
-WebcamImageToMat(cam.image)
+WebcamImageToMat(cam_obj.image)
 ```
 To run this script, simply do `$ python streaming_client.py`.